fcbayernwzp/fcbayernwzp.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Staff ML Researcher working in the area of ML Systems, Multimodal LLM (mainly Vision-Language Models) and LLM post-training.
-I am currently leading the AI research team at LinkedIn, and previously I worked at AWS AI Labs leading the SageMaker Applied Science Team.
+I am a ML researcher working in the area of ML Systems, Multimodal LLM (mainly Vision-Language Models) and LLM post-training.
+I am currently Senior Manager/Senior Staff Research Scientist leading the AI research team at LinkedIn, and previously I worked at AWS AI Labs leading the SageMaker Applied Science Team.
 I was also the Tech Lead Manager/Staff Software Engineer at Google Research/Google[X] and Staff Research Scientist at Apple.

 Getting started
 ======